ProjectEvergreen/greenwood/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

 ## Overview
 Greenwood is a modern and performant static site generator supporting Web Component based development.
-For more information about how to get started, review our docs, or learn more about our project please visit our [website](https://www.greenwoodjs.io/).
+For more information about how to get started, lookup our docs, or learn more about the project, please visit our [website](https://www.greenwoodjs.io/).

-> Greenwood is currently a work in progress and we would love any help getting it to a 1.0 release.
-Check out our [roadmap](https://github.com/ProjectEvergreen/greenwood/projects) to see what we're working on next and feel free to reach out through our [issue tracker](https://github.com/ProjectEvergreen/greenwood/issues) if you have any issues or would like to request a feature!
+> Greenwood is currently working towards a [1.0 release](https://github.com/ProjectEvergreen/greenwood/issues/418) with plans in our [next release (v.0.10.0)](https://github.com/ProjectEvergreen/greenwood/pull/436) to introduce some exciting new changes and concepts to the project.
+Check out our [roadmap](https://github.com/ProjectEvergreen/greenwood/projects) to see what we're working on next and feel free to reach out through our [issue tracker](https://github.com/ProjectEvergreen/greenwood/issues) if you have any issues.
+Additionally, please review our [Request for Contributions doc](https://docs.google.com/document/d/1MwDkszKvq81QgIYa8utJgyUgSpLZQx9eKCWjIikvfHU/) if would like to help us in building Greenwood! ✌️

 ## Getting Started
 Our website has a complete [Getting Started](http://www.greenwoodjs.io/getting-started) section that will walk you through creating a Greenwood project from scratch.